ros2/launch/launch/doc/source/architecture.rst

 - :class:`launch.actions.ExecuteProcess`

-  - This action will execute a process given it's path and arguments, and optionally other things like working directory or environment variables.
+  - This action will execute a process given its path and arguments, and optionally other things like working directory or environment variables.

 - :class:`launch.actions.RegisterEventHandler`

-  - This action will register a :class:`launch.EventHandler` class, which takes user defined lambda to handle some event.
+  - This action will register an :class:`launch.EventHandler` class, which takes a user defined lambda to handle some event.
   - It could be any event, a subset of events, or one specific event.

 - :class:`launch.actions.UnregisterEventHandler`